Please complete the FYP College Preference Form, Housing Form, and Interests form, which will appear on your Application Status Page in early March.

 Markets and Morality: The Ethical and Philosophical Dimensions of Business and Economics

-Your Place in the World: What it Means to Be “Local” (CBL)
+Your Place in the World: What It Means to be Local

 This course asks how we develop our understanding of culture, our sense of place, and what it means to be "local.”
 By examining a broad range of topics, from local issues in St. Lawrence County to food systems and factory farming in America, we will consider how we contribute to and draw from our local environment.
 We will explore this theme through various texts, including memoirs, fiction, poetry, and documentaries; these works help us question how we interact with and fit into our sometimes strange world.
-This course includes an experiential learning component known as Community Based Learning (CBL).
-The CBL component will require students to participate in a community placement outside of class time, on a weekly basis throughout the semester; on average students can expect to spend up to/at least two hours per week in the community.
-(CBL) This course fulfills the FYP graduation requirement.
+This course fulfills the FYP general education requirement.